 When BadgerCare Plus enrollment ends for pregnant non-U.S. citizens who are not qualified aliens, they receive coverage for emergency services.
 These women receive emergency coverage for 60 days after the pregnancy ends; this coverage continues through the end of the month in which the 60th day falls (e.g., a woman who delivers on June 20, 2006, would be enrolled through the end of August 2006).

-BadgerCare Plus Core Plan
+BadgerCare Plus Core Plan for Childless Adults

-The BadgerCare Plus Core Plan covers basic health care services including primary care, preventive care, certain generic and OTC drugs, and a limited number of brand name drugs.
+The BadgerCare Plus Core Plan for Childless Adults covers basic health care services including primary care and preventive care, generic drugs, and a limited number of brand name prescription drugs.